wimglenn/advent-of-code-data/README.rst

 *Note:* If you don't like the env var, you could also put into a text file in your home directory (use the filename ``~/.config/aocd/token``).

+*New in version 0.9.0.* There's a utility script ``aocd-token`` which attempts to find session tokens from your browser's cookie storage.
+This feature is experimental and requires you to additionally install the package ``browser-cookie3``.
+Only Chrome and Firefox browsers are currently supported.
+On macOS, you may get an authentication dialog requesting permission, since Python is attempting to access browser storage files.
+This is expected, the script *is* actually scraping those private files to get the session token(s).

 Automated submission
 --------------------